jason-c-daniels/Jcd.Threading/docs/Jcd.Tasks.TaskExtensions.TryWait(thisSystem.Threading.Tasks.Task,System.Nullable_int_,System.Nullable_System.Threading.CancellationToken_).md

 ## TaskExtensions.TryWait(this Task, Nullable<int>, Nullable<CancellationToken>) Method

 Waits on a running task until it completes, is cancelled, faults or times out.
+This extension method swallows exceptions.
+The exception should be available on
+the Task.Exception property

 ```csharp
 public static bool TryWait(this System.Threading.Tasks.Task task, System.Nullable<int> millisecondsTimeout=null, System.Nullable<System.Threading.CancellationToken> cancellationToken=null);